pofallon/cdk-twitter-activity/README.md

 1. [Install node.js](https://nodejs.org/en/download/) and create a new CDK stack project with `npx cdk init app --language typescript`.

-1. Install this project as a dependency with `npm install --save twitter-activity-eventsource-cdk`.
+1. Install this project as a dependency with `npm install --save twitter-activity-cdk`.

 1. Edit the main file for your stack, import this new dependency and create the resource in your stack constructor:

     ```typescript
-    import * as activity from 'twitter-activity-eventsource-cdk'
+    import * as activity from 'twitter-activity-cdk'

     // Inside stack constructor:
     const source = new activity.EventSource(this, 'ActivityEventSource')